 - Each module includes theory and practical examples and exercises.

 - After each module, you will receive a set of notes and assignments for independent study estimated time required – one hour per module)

-MODULE 1 – Community interpreting and core interpreting skills
+MODULE 1 – Public service interpreting and core interpreting skills

-This module will give you a good understanding of what community interpreting is, critically important ethical, cultural and professional considerations that you must be aware of, and core skills of community interpreting.
+This module will give you a good understanding of what public service interpreting is, critically important ethical, cultural and professional considerations that you must be aware of, and core skills of public service interpreting.

 - Modes and styles of interpreting; interpreting vs translation

 - Interpreter’s role and responsibilities

 - Ethical and professional principles of community interpreting

 - Memory techniques and note-taking